evaliu2002/PetMyDog/Weekly Reports/ReportOne.md

 #### Team Report: Status Update and Project Meeting Agenda
     - Goals from last week: N/A for this week's report
     - Everyone in our group selected their role.
-    We came up with what features we are going to implement.
+    - We came up with what features we are going to implement.
-    We decided on the toolset and programming languages we are using for the project.
+    - We decided on the toolset and programming languages we are using for the project.
-    We also discussed the milestones and potential risks in our project.
+    - We also discussed the milestones and potential risks in our project.
-    - TBD

 #### Individual Reports